Peter Quilter

-Peter Quilter is a West End and Broadway playwright whose plays have been translated into 30 languages and performed in over 40 countries.
+Peter Quilter is a British West End and Broadway playwright whose plays have been translated into 30 languages and performed in over 40 countries.
 He is best known for his Broadway play End of the Rainbow, which was adapted for the Oscar-winning film Judy (2019), starring Renée Zellweger.
 He is also author of the West End comedy "Glorious!" about the amateur opera singer Florence Foster Jenkins.
 Peter has twice been nominated for the Olivier Award (Best New Comedy and Best New Play) and his Broadway debut was nominated for 3 Tony Awards.

 Early life

 Quilter was born in Colchester, England and is an honours graduate of Leeds University.
 He began his writing career from his home in Greenwich, London where he lived for 14 years before emigrating to the Spanish Canary Islands.

 Early career

 He started his career as a television presenter on BBC TV.
 He was a presenter of the Children's BBC programme "Playdays" and also appeared as an actor on a number of TV series including "London's Burning".
 His first play was an all-female comedy Respecting Your Piers and he followed this with The Canterville Ghost a musical adaptation of Oscar Wilde's The Canterville Ghost which played a number one tour of the UK starring Ron Moody.